redding/ggem/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Credit

-This gem came about from work I did on a fork of Patrick Reagan's (https://github.com/reagent) simple-gem.
-The original source can be found here: https://github.com/kellyredding/simple-gem.